This Baked Ziti is a classic comfort food filled with pasta, homemade bolognese, and tons of ooey gooey cheese.

-- Turkey Bolognese – I whip up a batch of my homemade healthy turkey bolognese (but swap the turkey for beef in this recipe) and it’s so yummy!
+- Bolognese – I whip up a batch of my homemade bolognese.
 Feel free to use your favorite store-bought bolognese, if preferred.

 - Cooked Ziti Pasta – a tubular pasta, similar to penne but shorter, thicker, and cut straight on the ends.
 If you can’t find ziti, penne will work as well!

 - Provolone Cheese, Sour Cream, and Mozzarella Cheese – layered overtop the pasta/bolognese mixture and baked into a delicious, creamy, and cheesy casserole topping.